data-engineering-helpers/ks-cheat-sheets/data-catalogs/unity-catalog/README.md

 ```

 * If you have installed these extensions before, you may have to run update extensions
-  and restart DuckDB for the following steps to work.
+  and restart DuckDB for the following steps to work

 * Now that we have DuckDB all set up, let's try connecting to UC by specifying a secret.
 ```sql